 Yes you are correct, there is no on-board battery.
 Excuse me, I explained myself badly.

-If you haven't already, you can check the meaning of the different states of the CHRG LED here: What is the meaning of CHRG LED different states in MKR boards? – Arduino Help Center.
+If you haven't already, you can check the meaning of the different states of the CHRG LED here: https://support.arduino.cc/hc/en-us/articles/360016119199-What-is-the-meaning-of-CHRG-LED-different-states-in-MKR-boards-.
 I'm currently just experimenting with different battery types and voltages, so maybe someone else could tell you a bit more about the battery usage.

 I have managed to fix my MKR 1500.
 I followed the exact steps we talked about before and it is able to connect to a network here in Canada.
 However, I had to set up my Arduino outside of my house for it to actually be able to establish a connection.
 From my room, my Arduino isn't able to connect to the network.
 I'm pretty sure this is because I live in a very rural area, maybe trying from a different location would help you too?